-- The Lost Lenore: Marge's role in "The Raven".
+- The Lost Lenore: Marge's image is used to represent the Trope Namer in "The Raven".

-- Nice Job Breaking It, Hero: The family blames Lisa for missing a chance for happiness on another planet by believing the aliens were evil.
-And she agrees, to a point.
+- Nice Job Breaking It, Hero!: The family blames Lisa for missing a chance for happiness on another planet by believing the aliens were evil.
+She believes they're right, to a point.

 Lisa: (annoyed) What?

 - Only Sane Man: Lisa is the only one of the family noticing something off about the aliens.
 Subverted in that it turns out they weren't up to anything.